firecat53/bitwarden-menu/docs/usage.md

 - *Type entries*
     - Auto-type username and/or password on selection.
 Use xdotool, ydotool, or wtype for non-U.S. English keyboard layout.
-    - Select to clipboard if desired (clears clipboard after 30s).
+    - Select to clipboard if desired (clears clipboard after 30s on X11 or after one paste on Wayland).
 If `view/type individual entries` isn't selected first, it will copy the password field to the clipboard if it exists, otherwise will raise an error.
     - Use a custom [Keepass 2.x style auto-type sequence][1] if you have one defined
       (except for character repetition and the 'special commands').
 Set it per entry